Guri-cccc/EE405A-2023-F1-simulation/README.md

 For using customized world, you need to copy some files in ~/.gazebo/models (If you don't have the directory, run ```mkdir -p ~/.gazebo/models```).

+For the race track environment (w/ and w/o obstacles), run the following commands

     cp -r EE405_a_eurecar_f1_tenth_project/f1tenth-sim/world/race_track ~/.gazebo/models

+You can change the gazebo world map by modifying the 'world_name' argument in the simulator.launch file ('race_track' or 'race_track_obstacles').

+You can choose world with and without the obstacles.

 To run the simulator on its own, run: